-- Military Sponsor's current Leave and Earnings Statement (LES) - Civilian Sponsor's current LES - Spouse/Partner's LES, W-2 forms, and/or other income documentation - Schedule C (IRS return) from previous year to demonstrate wages from self-employment - Letter from employer if Spouse/Partner has not worked one full month.
+- Military Sponsor's current Leave and Earnings Statement (LES) - Civilian Sponsor's current LES - Spouse/Partner's and/or all adults who financially contribute to the welfare of the child LES, W-2 forms, and/or other current income documentation - Schedule C (IRS return) from previous year to demonstrate wages from self-employment - Letter from employer if Spouse/Partner has not worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 Pay stub must be submitted following the first month of employment.

 Families, regardless of their Total Family Income category, must provide income documentation.
 Families are no longer permitted to automatically elect to enroll in the highest fee category.
-Failure to provide the required information will delay the processing and approval of child care services and could result in denial of child care services.
-Patrons failing to provide income documentation within 3 business days of registration/enrollment/re-registration will be denied or terminated from care.
+Failure to provide the required information will delay the processing and approval of childcare services and could result in denial of childcare services.

 Fees for Legally Separated Families are contingent on a legal separation document, a signed separation agreement, or a notarized statement explaining that the parents are separated and unable to reconcile their marital relationship, civil union, or domestic partnership.
+Military must have the Battalion Commander(s) co-sign the document.